CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 | 1570 | ups Leo b |
 | 1571 | xi Aql b |

+- This shows each planet that has a recorded mass but no radius.

 ##
 3. Which year saw the most exoplanet discoveries?